Objective: To examine whether there are ethnic differences in the healthcare-seeking behaviour and management of patients with chest pain.

 Participants: Patients with chest pain.

-Main outcome measures Whether patients arrived by ambulance, whether they received thrombolysis and the time it took from symptom onset to arrive in hospital and receive thrombolysis
+Main outcome measures: Whether patients arrived by ambulance, whether they received thrombolysis and the time it took from symptom onset to arrive at hospital and receive thrombolysis.

 Statistics from Altmetric.com